Ruhshan/UpTimbo/README.md

-# djangobot
+# UpTimbo
-This is a facebook bot that mimicks the behavior of interactive food ordering service.
+This is a facebook bot that monitors your websites and notifies you if any of the website becomes unreachable.
+You can also turn on or off monitoring.